library(dplyr) # data wrangling

 Spatial resampling method: "average"

 How would you define a biweekly temporal interval?
-Hint ?cube_view()
+Hint ?cube_view().

 Cloud masking